The Transfagarasan Road is one of the most famous roads in Romania and possibly in the entire world.

-And if that isn’t enough, there are many viewpoints and famous stops along the Transfagarasan, which might be interesting for a first time visitor.
+And if that isn’t enough, there are many viewpoints and famous stops along the Transfagarasan, which might be interesting for a first-time visitor.
 Just to name a few:

 - Vidraru Dam and Lake

-- Capra Chalet (at 1585 m altitude, and 9 km before Balea Lake).
+- Capra Chalet (at 1585 m altitude and 9 km before Balea Lake).
 They have accommodation and a restaurant.

 - Balea Lake.
 At the highest point of Transfagarasan, you will find Balea Lake, which is a glacial lake.
 Next to it is Balea Chalet, which offers accommodation and also has a restaurant.
 There is also another chalet, Paltinu Chalet, which is newer construction.
-During summer, the entire area gets crowded with tourists, and many streets vendors sell food and other traditional souvenirs.
+During summer, the entire area gets crowded with tourists, and many street vendors sell food and other traditional souvenirs.

 - Balea Lake is the starting point for the hiking trails towards the two highest peaks in Romania.
 You can park your car near the lake and start the hike from there.
 These are full-day hikes.